Extensions & Integrations

 Localization Wizard

-The module will properly handle the supported languages of the current translation provider.
+Only languages supported by both your project and the selected translation provider will be available for translation.
 It will skip the translation when a language is not supported, and show a message about it.

 fields: {